itzjacki/jakob.fun/README.md

   - [ ] Wtf you're not gonna use the default Astro favicon, right??
 - [ ] Make it fast as fuck
   - [ ] Image optimization
+    - [ ] Add fallback in case of no webp support?
   - [ ] Prefetching
   - [ ] Other stuff that makes it fast as fuck
 - [ ] Give it cool content